uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 As they work through the worksheet they should see an image emerging.

 Teacher to class: Now that we have made some simple images with our numbers and pixels, we can try making some more detailed and complicated ones.
-How do you think we could make more complicated or higher quality images?
+How do you think we could make more detailed images?

 {panel type="general"}

 # Teaching observations

 Possible answers include adding more colours.
-This is a good answer and colours are part of more advanced lessons in this unit, but this lesson only focusses on black and white pixels, so bring students back to this and ask them how they can make a black and white image more detailed.
+This is a good answer and colours are part of more advanced lessons in this unit, but this lesson only focusses on black and white pixels, so bring students back to this and ask them how they can make a more detailed black and white image.

+The may also suggest using smaller pixels for the same image they coloured in.
+This is a good answer and could be an idea for students to explore with in subsequent classes.
+For now we are looking at creating other more complicated and detailed images, rather than making the previous ones more detailed though.

 {panel end}